 Non-disclosure/confidentiality agreements restrict the independent contractor from extracting confidential information from the business and sharing it with other competitors or people who might benefit.

 Note that which restrictive covenant you choose to include depends on factors such as the industry you are in, the project at hand, and of course, what the independent contractor is willing to agree to (given that this restricts the scope of the contractor’s work).
 If you want to learn more about restrictive covenants and what distinguishes them, you can check out our blogpost and free templates here.

-This is a crucial part of the agreement which needs to be set in stone before the independent contractor carrying out his obligations.
+This is a crucial part of the agreement that must be set in stone before the independent contractor carries out his obligations.

 Regardless of what the terms are, whichever terms the parties reach a compromise on should be written down clearly.
 You should at least include the following: